Loose Cannon Systems unveils Milo as a walkie-talkie replacement

 “We enable simple voice communication for everybody within the group,” Celinski said.
 “You can focus on interacting.
 There’s a huge amount of value when people interact during the right moments that really matter the most.”

-Celinski is the former chief technology officer at Sound United (which owns brands Denon, Marantz, and Heos), former CTO at Denon & Marantz, and founder of Avega Systems.
+Celinski was the former chief technology officer at Sound United (which owns brands Denon, Marantz, and Heos), former CTO at Denon & Marantz, and founder of Avega Systems.
 The company has a team of 15 people and has been working on the tech for three years.

 Loose Cannon Systems is also working on a long-range mode, but it isn’t saying when that will be ready.

+Celinski said Milo’s battery should last 10 or 12 hours.
+While the group size is limited to 16 at the outset, the company said a future software update will enable larger numbers.
+You can wear the device around your neck or attach it to something like a helmet or bike.

-If you want to mute the Milo device, you can do so and still hear what other people are saying.
-You do that by pressing the face button on the device.
+You can also mute the device and still hear what other people are saying.
+To enable the mute feature, press the face button on the device.
 If you double-press the grouping button, you can hear the names of everyone who is in the group.
 If someone gets left behind, you’ll receive an alert that the person has fallen out of the range of your device.

-Celinski said the battery life should last 10 or 12 hours.
-While the group size is limited to 16 at the outset, the company said a future software update will enable larger numbers.
-You can wear the device around your neck or attach it to something like a helmet or bike.

 The device uses a mesh protocol with routing so it can distribute voices dynamically, where points on the network are moving around.
 It also gets rid of background noise using noise suppression software.